-Dear Administrator Verma and Dr. Rucker,
+Dear Administrator Verma,

 The American Psychiatric Association (APA), the national medical specialty society representing more than 37,800 psychiatrists who treat mental health disorders, including substance use disorders, appreciates the opportunity to submit feedback to the Department of Health and Human Services' (HHS) "Patients over Paperwork" initiative.
 The APA is fully supportive of the myriad ways in which the Centers for Medicare and Medicaid Services (CMS) has endeavored in recent years to attain the "Triple Aim" of enhancing the patient experience, improving population health, and reducing costs.
-We appreciate the move by CMS and the Office of the National Coordinator for Health Information Technology (ONC) to include improving the work life of health care providers (the "Quadruple Aim") among its priorities.
+We appreciate the move by CMS to include improving the work life of health care providers (the "Quadruple Aim") among its priorities.
 Unfortunately, many psychiatrists are still experiencing significant burdens with respect to CMS regulations around payment policy, quality measures, documentation requirements, and health IT.

-The APA would like to use this opportunity to highlight some broad domains aligned with burden experienced by psychiatrists and offer recommendations on how CMS and the ONC can help to ameliorate some of them via future rulemaking and/or sub-regulatory guidance.
+The APA would like to use this opportunity to highlight some broad domains aligned with burden experienced by psychiatrists and offer recommendations on how CMS can help to ameliorate some of them via future rulemaking and/or subregulatory guidance.